go-gl/glfw/glfw/README.md

  - [Cocoa] Bugfix: Joystick enumeration took hundreds of ms on some systems
  - [Cocoa] Bugfix: The cursor was hidden when the user resized a GLFW window
  - [Win32] Enabled generation of pkg-config file for MinGW
+ - [Win32] Removed option to require explicitly linking against `winmm.dll`
  - [Win32] Bugfix: Failure to load winmm or its functions was not reported to the error callback
  - [Win32] Bugfix: Some keys were reported based on the current layout instead of their physical location
  - [Win32] Bugfix: Maximized hidden windows were restored by `glfwShowWindow`
  - [Win32] Bugfix: Context re-creation was not triggered by sRGB hint
+ - [Win32] Bugfix: Full screen windows were incorrectly sized and placed on some systems
+ - [Win32] Bugfix: Gamma ramp functions acted on entire desktop instead of the specified monitor
+ - [Win32] Bugfix: The wrong incorrect physical size was returned for non-primary monitors
  - [X11] Added run-time support for systems lacking the XKB extension
  - [X11] Made GLX 1.3 the minimum supported version
+ - [X11] Replaced `XRRGetScreenResources` with `XRRGetScreenResourcesCurrent`
+         for monitor property retrieval
  - [X11] Bugfix: The case of finding no usable CRTCs was not detected
  - [X11] Bugfix: Detection of broken Nvidia RandR gamma support did not verify that at least one CRTC was present